-During the fermentation, the total phosphorus content, as nitrogen, changed improperly, without the clear pattern in relation to the fermentation temperature or the initial total sugars content.
-Samples produced at 25 °C with 5% of initial sugars showed linear decrease in values during the fermentation time, whilst products with 3% of initial sugars had increase in values during the process.
-After three days of fermentation the increase in fermentation temperature caused the increase in phosphorus content for beverages with 5% of initial sugars.
+in values during the fermentation time, whilst products with 3% of initial sugars had an increase in values during the process.
+After three days of fermentation, the increase in fermentation temperature caused an increase in phosphorus content for beverages with 5% of initial sugars.
 This trend was also established for products with 7% of initial sugars after six and nine days of fermentation.
 For products with 3% of initial sugars, after six days of the process, the increase in temperature caused the lowering of phosphorus content.

-Relatively high phosphorus contents during fermentation indicate a similarity with nitrogen as a nutrient, where it can also generally be considered that the phosphorus content required for kombucha activity is relatively low.
-Phosphorus was determined in green crop fractions and it was established that juice, deproteinised juice and leaf protein concentrate contain phosphorus in low amounts.
-Pressed crop showed the highest values.
-Distribution of phosphorus was not uniformed [36].
+Relatively high phosphorus contents during fermentation indicate similarity with nitrogen as a nutrient, where it can also generally be considered that the phosphorus content required for kombucha activity is relatively low.
+Phosphorus was determined in green crop fractions and it was established that juice, deproteinized juice, and leaf protein concentrate contain phosphorus in low amounts.
+The pressed crop showed the highest values.
+The distribution of phosphorus was not uniform [36].